Last Updated on September 24, 2019 by lindseymahoney

 Backyard Fence After

 And here is what the side yard looked like once the fence/rocks were removed and sod was put down.
-We then built the fence across the driveway to keep the dogs and child from escaping.
+We then built the fence/gate across the driveway to keep the dogs and children from escaping.